Holiday destinations in Spain

 If you are travelling with children, see our guide to the best family holidays in Spain.

 Villa holidays are hard to beat if you want a lazy break in the sun with privacy and lots of space.
 They are ideal for families and groups of friends.
 There are some wonderful places to stay in Catalonia including medieval Pals and the pine-fringed bays of Calella and Llafranc.

 In the far south-west of Spain, the Costa de la Luz is one of the country’s sunniest regions and boasts the finest beaches on the mainland – long swathes of soft sand protected by dunes.
 There are many great villas in the region.

 Take a walking holiday in beautiful Catalonia, where you can enjoy gentle strolls along the coast, or hit the peaks of the Pyrenees.
-The Picos de Europa in Northern Spain is great for wilderness and wildlife spotting, or you could explore the timeless, unspoilt landscapes of Galicia or Castile.
+The Picos de Europa in Northern Spain is great for wilderness and wildlife spotting, or you could explore the timeless, unspoilt landscapes of Castile.
 We recommend Inntravel‘s hotel-to-hotel walking which gives you both independence and the security and back-up of local experts.
 Your luggage is transported each day to your next hotel.

 Inntravel has some great activity holidays in Spain for families including walking in Catalonia and cycling in Mallorca.
 Your luggage is transported each day to your next hotel, leaving you free to enjoy the countryside.

 You can also join a luxury health retreat in Andalucia that combines yoga, fitness, hiking, massage, a healthy diet and nutritional advice.
 Details from in:spa retreats.